praeclarum/praeclarum.github.io/_drafts/2023-06-09-cuneiform.md

 We can see that 21,678 works are all set to be translated but have not been.

-### The First Edition

-Last summer, I decided that I was in a unique position to make a large contribution to the world of cuneiform translations.
-While I didn't know cuneiform, but I did know how to train neural networks.
-I decided to use my skills to create an AI that could translate cuneiform.
-In about a week's time, I was able to release 30,000 AI translated texts.

 ## Training a Large Language Model